 Time blocking is about managing how you will spend your time throughout the day.

-This concept gained significant recognition in productivity discussions after Cal Newport’s The Time-Block Planner, where he shows the ropes for his personal time blocking technique and routine.
+This concept gained significant recognition in productivity discussions after Cal Newport’s Deep Work, where he shows the ropes for his personal time blocking technique and routine.

 Rather than just scheduling meetings and occasional events, you’ll assign a slot on your calendar for every activity you must complete that day.
 By doing so, you can avoid procrastination and distractions as you’ll know beforehand the next task you have to tackle.